 Where We Go From Here

-Leveraging an MCM does not mean that all content must be in a single content repository, nor does it require having a single authoring environment.
-An MCM means having one master framework that organizes the structure of our content in all the authoring systems and repositories across an enterprise function (or a whole enterprise!).
+Leveraging an CCM does not mean that all content must be in a single content repository, nor does it require having a single authoring environment.
+An CCM means having one master framework that organizes the structure of our content in all the authoring systems and repositories across an enterprise function (or a whole enterprise!).

 Best of all, it’s not necessary to model every domain or to tackle all content at once; our organizations are too large and too complex to reasonably achieve a normalized content structure quickly.
 Instead, we start with a small, manageable piece and expand from there

 .
 For example, start with defining one specific outcome that would add value to your business—a personalization scenario, an integration point, or customer journey.
 Create a model specifically tailored for that outcome, and then align authoring systems to achieve the desired results.

 The most difficult aspect of a structured content initiative is the organizational change.
 That’s why [A] has built a practice that specializes in strategically building structured content, content engineering